Skip to main content

 The human body can survive only about three days without water.
 Dehydration symptoms begin within hours in hot conditions.
 Children, the elderly, and people with medical conditions are especially vulnerable.
 Having a reliable water purification system is not prepper paranoia — it is basic household preparedness that every family should invest in.

 The good news is that building a comprehensive emergency water kit is inexpensive.
-For under $65, you can equip your family with filter straws for every member plus chemical purification tablets for backup — a system capable of producing safe drinking water from virtually any freshwater source for months.
+For the cost of a single restaurant meal, you can equip your family with filter straws for every member plus chemical purification tablets for backup — a system capable of producing safe drinking water from virtually any freshwater source for months.

 What to Look For in Emergency Water Purification